Azure-Terraform/terraform-azurerm-storage-account/README.md

 # Azure - Storage Account Module
-This module will create a storage account associated with network security rule.
+This module will create a storage account.

 Note that storage account name is not specified, a random name will be used.